pthrasher/c-generic-ring-buffer/README.md

 I use them because it's the only DRY and sane way to add generic ring buffers to your C application.

+For limited resources systems such as microcontrollers there is RINGBUFFER_USE_STATIC_MEMORY and RINGBUFFER_AVOID_MODULO defines.

 Example usage:

 ```c